Mahendra Pal Singh (legal scholar)

-Mahendra Pal Singh (born 15 July 1940), is a jurist and a scholar of constitutional law, administrative law and comparative law, and Professor Emeritus at University of Delhi.
-Presently, he serves as a research professor of law, Distinguished Scholar in Public Law & Comparative Law, Director – Centre for Comparative Law and Chairman of the Law School Doctoral Committee at Jindal Global Law School, OP Jindal Global University.
-He is best known amongst students of Constitution of India as the author of V.N.
-Shukla's Constitution of India a standard textbook for lawyers on Constitution of India.
-Internationally however, he is more famous amongst scholars of comparative law for his work, German Administrative Law in Common Law Perspective.
+Mahendra Pal Singh (15 July 1940 – 7 March 2026) was an Indian jurist and a scholar of constitutional law, administrative law and comparative law, and Professor Emeritus at University of Delhi.
+He later served as a research professor of law, Distinguished Scholar in Public Law & Comparative Law, Director – Centre for Comparative Law and Chairman of the Law School Doctoral Committee at Jindal Global Law School, OP Jindal Global University.
+Singh is best known amongst students of the Constitution of India as the author of V.N.
+Shukla's Constitution of India a standard textbook for lawyers on the Constitution of India.
+Internationally however, he is more renowned amongst scholars of comparative law for his work, German Administrative Law in Common Law Perspective.

 Early life and influences

-Singh was born in a village called Jitholi in the district of Meerut in Uttar Pradesh.
+Singh was born in a village called Jitholi in the district of Meerut in United Provinces.
 Having lost his parents at a very young age, he was brought up by his grandparents.
 Most of his childhood and adulthood were spent in this rural environment, an element which according to him left a lasting impression on his understanding of the nature of Indian legal systems.
 He received his Bachelor of Arts from the University of Agra, followed by an LL.B from the same institution.
-He has said that he was motivated to study the Constitution after having read Corwin's "The Higher Law" Background of American Constitutional Law.
+He said that he had been motivated to study the Constitution after having read Corwin's "The Higher Law" Background of American Constitutional Law.
 He read for his LL.M at University of Lucknow under the leading constitutional law expert, V. N. Shukla.
 He followed it up with another LL.M at the Columbia Law School, where he had the opportunity to study under the leading authority on American administrative law and civil liberties, Walter Gellhorn.
 He came back to India to read for his LL.D from the University of Lucknow.
 In 1970, Singh joined the Faculty of Law, University of Delhi, where he was to remain as a professor of Law until 2005.
 At the University of Delhi, P. K. Tripathi had an important influence on his work.
 From 1980 until 1982 and then again in 1985, he studied and researched in Germany at the South Asia Institute of the University of Heidelberg, and at the Max Planck Institute for Comparative Public Law and International Law.
 The result was not only a fruition of learned academics, but also lifelong association with leading German scholars.
 Most important of these was Dietrich Conrad, one of the leading scholars of constitutional law from post-World War II Germany.